dylanvu/dylanvu.github.io/README.md

 ## How to Add New Projects
 1. Go to the `public` directory
 2. Determine which group the project falls under.
-Example: "ts-js" for TypeScript/JavaScript projects
+Example: "web-development" for Web Development projects
-3. Create the project folder, and name it something url friendly.
+3. Create the project folder in the `public/projects/web-development`, and name it something url friendly.
 Like: "amazing-project"
-4. Have an image (required: ends in .png) named the same thing: "amazing-project.png"
+4. Have an image (required: ends in .png) named the same thing: "amazing-project.png". `public/web-development/amazing-project/amazing-project.png`.
+You can add more images here, too.
+The basic name will be what's shown in the project group page as a sort of image header/hook.
+5. Create a txt file under that same group, named the same thing: `src/app/txt/web-development/amazing-project.txt`
-5. Create a json file with the following format, where the data is what will be parsed.
-Each `\n` is the separator, and you can include both links and images.
+5. Create a txt file with the following format, where the data is what will be parsed.
 The first line will be the title:

 ```txt
 My Amazing Project